alfadelta10010/COD-Lab/week9/PES2UG22EC045_Week9_Lab.md

 # Program 2:
 ### Statement:
-Write a SV program for Data memory
+Write a SV program for Data memory.

 ### Name of file:
 program2.sv